 During decryption, OpenSSL can recover a damaged block by looking at two adjacent blocks, so a single error will not corrupt a whole file.

-If you're going to attach your encrypted file to an email message, you'll want to encrypt the file using base64 encoding, which you do by using the -a option:
+If you're going to attach your encrypted file to an email message, you'll want to encrypt the file using base64 encoding, which you do by using the

 $ openssl aes-256-cbc -a -salt -in file-test -out file-test-64

 And decrypt it this way: